finos/rune-dsl/documentation/expressions.rst

 * ``<``, ``<=``, ``>=``, ``>``  - performs mathematical comparisons on the left and right values.
 Both left and right have to evaluate to numbers or lists of numbers.
 * ``exists`` - returns true if the left expression returns a result.
 This can be further modified with additional keywords.
     * ``only`` - the value of left expression exists and is the only attribute with a value in its parent object.
-    * ``single`` - the value of expression either has single cardinality or is list with exactly one value.
+    * ``single`` - the value of expression either has single cardinality or is a list with exactly one value.
     * ``mutiple`` - the value expression has more than 2 results
 * ``is absent`` - retuns true if the left expression does not return a result.
 * ``when present`` - if the left expression is absent returns true otherwise retuens the left expression ``=``  right expression.